 A forensic examination includes collecting evidence for the police, which they can possibly use in a criminal investigation.
 It is usually not possible to collect forensic evidence more than seven days after the assault, but you can still report the crime to the police at any time.

-Even if you don’t want to report to the police, it is still a good idea to see a doctor, even a longtime after the assault.
+Even if you don’t want to talk to the police about your options, it is still a good idea to see a doctor, even a longtime after the assault.
 The doctor will be able to deal with any concerns you may have about your health as a result of the assault, such as checking for any sexually transmitted infections.
 They will also be able to get counselling support for you and refer you to services that can help.

 How can I get an appointment for an examination after a past sexual assault?